Last Updated on June 16, 2023 by Rental Recon

 If you’re in need of some extra cash, you may have considered trying to Airbnb your condo.
 Well, you’re not the only one.
 In fact, short-term rental properties have become quite the rage and can be an easy way to bring in good money.
-But there are some serious pitfalls to look out for…
+But there are some serious pitfalls you should look out for…

 So Can You Airbnb a Condo?